-According to the degree standards of the Association of Theological Schools, all course credits applied towards degree requirements should be earned within ten years of the awarding of the degree.
-MTSO coursework of former MTSO students who return will also be subject to this ten-year timeline.
+Generally, all course credits applied towards degree requirements should be earned within ten years of the awarding of the degree.
+MTSO coursework of former MTSO students who return may also be subject to this ten-year timeline.
 Please note that if graduation is delayed beyond the normal full-time completion rate, aging transfer work may have to be retracted.
-Exceptions to normal transfer rules can be made by appealing to the dean.
+When warranted, exceptions to these limitations can be petitioned.

-Degree Normal Duration Oldest transfer work considered M.Div.
+Degree e Normal Duration Oldest transfer w M.Div.
 Three years Seven years prior to matriculation at MTSO MACM; MTS; MAPT; MASJ Two years Eight years prior to matriculation at MTSO

 Transfer credit evaluation should be requested from the Office of the Registrar after admission but prior to matriculation.
 While scheduling classes, students should use the registrar's transfer credit evaluation in tandem with the guidance of the faculty advisor.
-Once a student matriculates at MTSO, the following introductory courses may only be completed at MTSO: CE501, CH501, CT549, ES500, HB510, HM600, NT510, PC500, PT500, WO500, and a 600-level HB or NT course.
+Once a student matriculates at MTSO, the following introductory courses may only be completed at MTSO: CE501, CH501, CT549, ES500, HB510, HM600, NT510, PC500, PT500, and WO500.